aplteam/Tatin/docs/TatinForContributors.md

    This changes the current directory, establishes all required references, instantiates the `Tester2` class under the name `T` before finally calling the `T.Run` function; this will run all test cases, including those that communicate with the Tatin test server and the principal Tatin server available at <https://tatin.dev>

+A> ### Execute the client test suite multiple times in parallel A>
+A> You might come up with the idea to start the client part of the tests multiple times in parallel in order to put some pressure on the Tatin Server.
+A>
+A> In general this is a good idea, but the client test suite is not suitable for this.
+For example, the tests that belong to the "Cache" group _must_ be executed one after the other, they rely on each other.
+Generally this should be avoided, but here for technical reasons it's a must.
+Running this group in parallel contradicts this, and is bound to fail.

 #### Executing only particular tests

 The `Tester2` test framework is flexible and powerful; for example, you may execute only the tests that focus on the Tatin Client API.
 The names of those tests are `Test_API_<number>`.